-Since 1977, CDR John W. Lambert, USN, Ret., has written 3,750+ reviews and articles published, variously, by The News and Observer, Leader, Spectator, Fanfare, Fi, Independent, CVNC, and CVNA.
+Since 1977, John W. Lambert, has written reviews and articles published, variously, by The News and Observer, Leader, Spectator, Fanfare, Fi, Independent, CVNC, and CVNA.
 His studies included violin, piano, voice, and music history.
 A sketch of his thesis, on the North Carolina Symphony's first 50 years, was published by Greenwood Press, in Symphony Orchestras of the United States: Selected Profiles (ed.
-Robert R. Craven); and his liner notes for several Toscanini Lps were published by Music and Arts Programs of America, Inc. He is a recipient of the Raleigh Medal of Arts, the Durham Symphony's "Share the Music" Award, and a Triangle Arts Award.
-Lambert is an avid collector of recordings.
-Current projects encompass Stokowski, Tennstedt, and Carlos Kleiber.
-Lambert is a member of the Music Critics Association of North America and the Association for Recorded Sound Collections.
-His "day jobs" were largely in military shipping and private-sector and government purchasing.
-He retired as a business officer with NC's Department of Health and Human Services in September 2010 and as CVNC's Executive Editor in June 2012.
+Robert R. Craven); and his liner notes for several Toscanini Lps were published by Music and Arts Programs of America, Inc. His latest major publication is The North Carolina Symphony: A History, written in cooperation with Joe A. Mobley, with a foreward by Roy C. Dicks.